EOSIO/welcome/docs/02_getting-started/01_development-environment/05_create-development-wallet.md

 "PW5Kewn9L76X8Fpd....................t42S9XCw2"
 ```
 [[info | About Wallets]]
 | A common misconception in cryptocurrency regarding wallets is that they store tokens.
-A wallet **does not** store tokens.
-What a wallet does is store private keys in an encrypted file and sign transactions.
+However, in reality, a wallet is used to store private keys in an encrypted file to sign transactions.
+Wallets do not serve as a storage medium for tokens.

 A user builds a transaction object, usually through an interface, sends that object to the wallet to be signed, the wallet then returns that transaction object with a signature which is then broadcast to the network.
 When/if the network confirms that the transaction is valid, it is included into a block on the blockchain.